 Romadur — is a traditionally made cheese with a powerful smell.
-The smell is often likened to Tvarůžky, although Romadur is not the same category of cheese.
+The smell is often likened to Tvarůžky, although Romadur is not the same category as cheese.

 Matesy s cibulí (a soused herring) — is a chilled fish dish served alongside onions.

 Prague’s traditional Public Houses are the pride of the nation.
-Although beer is the main attraction, many customers also greatly enjoy the food, which they eat at communal dining tables.
-In spite of the prevalence of stylish, modern restaurants in this continuously progressive city, these traditional pubs look destined to remain for the long term.
-Possibly the most well known pub meal of them all is roasted pork knuckle – and you will find this featured in any pub worth visiting.
-There are many more things to try on a traditional menu though.
-You could sample some smoked mackerel, which is a dried and blackened pub standard that is consumed cold.
-If that does not stimulate your nasal senses enough, then consider trying Olomoucské syrečky which is a rancid cheese that the town of Olomouc is famous for.
+Although beer is the main attraction, many customers also greatly enjoy the food they eat at communal dining tables.
+Despite the prevalence of stylish, modern restaurants in this continuously progressive city, these traditional pubs look destined to remain for the long term.
+Possibly the most well-known pub meal of them all is roasted pork knuckle – and you will find this featured in any pub worth visiting.
+There are many more things to try on a traditional menu, though.
+You could sample some smoked mackerel, a dried and blackened pub standard consumed cold.
+If that does not stimulate your nasal senses enough, then consider trying Olomoucské syrečky, which is a rancid cheese that the town of Olomouc is famous for.
 This is often fried, although cooking it like this does not reduce its’ unforgettable aroma.

 On the opposite end of the spectrum is Tlačenka, which is virtually odour free.
 Nonetheless, it compensates for this with a most distinctive composition of secret pieces of meat bound together using aspic.
 This could only be translated, approximately, as: ‘head cheese’.

-If Tlačenka is too much to handle, many Public Houses will put together some raw beef on a plate served with some fried bread, paprika, raw garlic, pepper, salt and mustard – and topped with an egg.
+If Tlačenka is too much to handle, many Public Houses will put together some raw beef on a plate served with some fried bread, paprika, raw garlic, pepper, salt, and mustard topped with an egg.
 This is called ‘Tatarák’ and is basically a Czech Rep style beef tartare.
-The procedure involves rubbing the bread with some raw garlic, then topping that with some raw beef which has the spices and egg mixed into it.
+The procedure involves rubbing the bread with some raw garlic and then topping that with some raw beef with the spices and egg mixture.